cloudalchemy/ansible-prometheus/CONTRIBUTING.md

 ## Communication

+### IRC

+You can talk with us on #cloudalchemy channel on freenode.

 ### GitHub repositories

 Much of the issues, goals and ideas are tracked in the respective projects in GitHub.
-Please use this channel to report bugs and post ideas.
+Please use this channel to report bugs.

 ## git and GitHub